Memory Care in Bridgewater, NJ

 What is the difference between memory care and assisted living?

 Memory care provides support for activities of daily living similar to assisted living, but also offers specialized staff, memory-based programming and a secure environment.
-Memory care in a community setting often can reduce the incidences of emergencies, violent behavior and isolation in those with age-related dementia.
+Alzheimer’s and dementia care in a community setting often can reduce the incidences of emergencies, violent behavior and isolation in those with age-related dementia.

 What signs might indicate that my loved one could benefit from memory care?